 - Banks and financial transactions,

 Financial industries are currently impacted most by blockchain technology.
 The act of transferring money from one country to another requires multiple middlemen along the way, this incurs transaction costs and time sunk.
 The same is true of bureaucratic processes for licenses and identity cards, even voting.

 Peer-to-peer transactions are a threat to the way that financial institutions presently operate.
-As such, the world of finance is one of the fastest-growing industries implementing blockchain applications, JPMorgan is a prime example.
 Blockchain eliminates the need for trusted third parties and allows individuals to interact directly with one another.

 How it Works

 The goal of blockchain technology is a peer-to-peer system of the management of the ownership of digital goods in a trustless environment.

 Transactions and Ownership: